Monarch Day - September 24, 2022

 Join us as we celebrate monarchs in the fall before they take flight for their migration south to Mexico for the winter.
-Learn about this amazing journey with a public release of tagged Monarchs, crafts and information about how you can help the Monarchs on their journey.
-Monarch releases will occur on the hour from 11am to 4pm on September 10th.
-Enter your name for a chance to release a Monarch (entries are collected 15 minutes prior to each release) or purchase a Monarch to guarantee your chance to release one of these amazing butterflies.
+Learn about this amazing journey with a public release of monarch butterflies (limit 1 per family, while supplies last), activities, and information about how you can help the Monarchs on their journey.
+Monarch releases will occur every half hour from 11am to 3pm on Saturday, September 24.

 How You Can Help At Home

 Whether it's a stop on their migration route or a summer long home, monarchs need habitat to find food, lay eggs and be a caterpillar.
 You can help these butterflies by adding milkweed to your gardens or by creating a full butterfly waystation.
 A waystation has everything butterflies need for their entire life cycle.
 Milkweed plants play a vital role in the life cycle of a monarch as it is the only plant that eggs will be laid on and that caterpillars will eat!
 After forming a chrysalis and emerging as a butterfly, they will need nectar producing flowers to feed on until they are able to start the cycle again.
 To find out more about how you can help visit https://rivercitygrandrapids.wildones.org/.

 Sponsor a Monarch through Animals!
 Animals!, John Ball Zoo's animal sponsorship program!
 Our mission is to inspire people to be active participants in the conservation of wildlife and our natural environment.
 We care for more than 1,300 animals representing 200 species.
 By sponsoring a Monarch today, your sponsorship will support animals at John Ball Zoo as well as animals around the world through our Conservation Fund.